 Saving Money on Honey Barbecue Pulled Chicken:

 Really shop for your chicken well and know the highs and the lows in your area.
-Chicken breast can run from 99 cents a pound up to $4.99 a pound and count on paying more for free range and/or organic chicken.
+Chicken breast can run from 99 cents a pound up to $4.99 a pound and count on paying more for free-range and/or organic chicken.
 Buy the big family packs like I did for this chicken and you’ll know every meal you make from it reflects that sale price.
 Since this chicken freezes so well, it’s ideal even if you’re a “single” and perfect for any sized family.
-Just break it down into meal sized portions that make sense for you and freeze.
+Just break it down into meal-sized portions that make sense for you and freeze.
 I like to go with about 2 cup portions.
 Thaw overnight in the fridge or use the microwave.

 Barbecue sauce, being a pretty basic condiment, is at a low in the summer.
 Stock up for the year during the big summer sales.
-Use coupons if can.
+Use coupons if you can.
 If you miss the summer sales, there are usually great prices during the weeks leading up to the Superbowl.
 If you have a favorite homemade barbecue sauce that will be great in this recipe!

 Honey is getting pricey.
-I do love a good honey and am lucky my friend Jenni picks some up for me every year on her travels.
+I do love good honey and am lucky my friend Jenni picks some up for me every year on her travels.
 Thank you, Jenni!
-Honestly, though, I wouldn’t use a good honey in a recipe like this.
+Honestly, though, I wouldn’t use super pricey good honey in a recipe like this.
 Any grocery store or drug store (yes drug store – a surprising place to find great priced honey!
 Watch the ads.) honey will do, here.

 Honey Barbecue Pulled Chicken

 - 5 to 6 pounds chicken breast, trimmed of fat and cartilage

 - 2 cups barbecue sauce, divided 1 1/2 cups plus 1/2 cup, more if desired